Horry County officials in South Carolina are looking to sell more than 20 acres of land to an unnamed company for a cable landing station.

 “This project would be the anchor of a lot of other projects that could quickly follow that would probably max out ITAP in a very short period of time,” said Horry County Councilman Gary Loftus, whose district includes the industrial park.
 “That, I think, is the bonus. … A project like this fosters so many other companies.”

-Myrtle Beach currently does have any cable landing stations, but two cables are due to land there in the near future.
+Myrtle Beach currently doesn't have any cable landing stations, but two cables are due to land there in the near future.
 Announced last year, Google’s Firmina cable will run from South Carolina in the US to Las Toninas, Argentina, with additional landings in Praia Grande, Brazil, and Punta del Este, Uruguay.
 The 12-fiber pair cable is named after Brazilian novelist Maria Firmina dos Reis.
 It is due to launch in 2023.

 Confluence 1, from Confluence Networks, will span the US eastern seaboard and run from Sunny Isles, Florida, to Wall Township, New Jersey.
 It is also due to go live in 2023; both cables are being supplied by Subcom.